Koźle – castle

 Architecture

 The medieval castle in Koźle was situated in the north-west corner of the town, situated on an artificial embankment, raised about 4 meters above the surrounding area.
 It was separated from the town by a ditch and the area of the outer ward.
 The town itself was situated near the wide riverbed of the Oder, its numerous arms and wetlands.
 Despite the favorable hydrographic conditions, at the beginning of the 14th century there was an additional canal around the town, perhaps with the function of a moat.
 Koźle was also surrounded by a brick town wall, about 1.8 meters thick, with at least a few towers located at irregular intervals.
 The top of the wall was crowned with battlements and a wall-walk for defenders.
 Two gates led to Koźle: Odrzańska and Raciborska, both in the form of low towers with hip roofs.
+The town wall connected with the castle on the southern and eastern sides or both elements constituted separate defense works.

-The oldest brick element of the castle was a four-sided, originally free-standing tower house measuring approximately 9.5 × 10 meters.
+The oldest brick element of the castle was a four-sided, originally free-standing tower house measuring approximately 9.5 × 10 meters, with walls 1.3-1.4 meters thick.
 Its corners were reinforced with diagonally located buttresses, but one of them, north-eastern, was later cut off while adding a curtain to the wall.
 The facade of the building was decorated with a very regular monk bond of bricks, windows 100 to 104 cm wide, two-side spalyed, with only 8 to 9 cm wide openings and pointed finials.
 These windows were arranged in three walls: two symmetrically from the west, one almost in the axis of the northern wall, and one in the western edge of the southern façade.
 The location of the last one was dictated by the entrance at ground level in the eastern part of the façade, about 1.3 meters wide, with brick jambs.
 The western wall was devoid of openings, apart from quite regularly placed putlog holes, visible in the face.
 The interior of the tower was devoid of brick divisions.

 In the second half of the 14th century, the space around the tower probably became too tight for the prince and his entourage.
 Therefore, it was enlarged by establishing a plateau with dimensions of about 45 × 46 meters, raised by about 4 meters above the surrounding area .
 This space was surrounded by a new wall with rounded corners, with a gate on the south-east side, i.e. from the town side.
 Its brick part was placed on a foundation made of erratic stones, giving the ground floor a thickness of 2.2 meters.
 In the eastern fragment, the curtain of the castle wall was probably connected with the town wall, through an arcade over the moat, separating the prince’s seat from the town.
 The wall was topped with a porch topped with a triangular roof (information from the urbarium from 1578) and probably equipped with battlement.
 Probably as a result of the reconstruction, the older wall and the tower house were demolished.